drakkan/sftpgo/docs/full-configuration.md

     - `observation_time`, integer.
 Defines the time window, in minutes, for tracking client errors.
 A host is banned if it has exceeded the defined threshold during the last observation time minutes.
 Default: `30`.
     - `entries_soft_limit`, integer.
 Ignored for `provider` driver.
 Default: `100`.
     - `entries_hard_limit`, integer.
 The number of banned IPs and host scores kept in memory will vary between the soft and hard limit for `memory` driver.
 If you use the `provider` driver, this setting will limit the number of entries to return when you ask for the entire host list from the defender.
 Default: `150`.
+    - `log_events`, boolean.
+Set to true if defender events and banned IPs should be logged.
+Default: `false`.
   - `rate_limiters`, list of structs containing the rate limiters configuration.
 Take a look [here](./rate-limiting.md) for more details.
 Each struct has the following fields:
     - `average`, integer.
 Average defines the maximum rate allowed.
 0 means disabled.
 Default: 0
     - `period`, integer.
 Period defines the period as milliseconds.
 The rate is actually defined by dividing average by period Default: 1000 (1 second).